papagiannakis/glGA-edu/README.md

 glGA: graphics library for Geometric Applications
 -----------------------------------------

-an open framework for modern, Shader-Based OpenGL and VR,
+an open framework for modern, Shader-Based OpenGL, VR and Geometric Algebra computer graphics applications
 @Copyright George Papagiannakis, 2012-2017, University of Crete & FORTH, License is provided in the license.txt